The Challenge

 Spending without strategy produces activities, not outcomes.

-Trust isn't optional — it's operational.
+Trust is not optional — it's operational.

 “For police to employ proactive crime reduction measures effectively, the community must trust what they are doing.”
 (COPS/DOJ)